 When a friend told me that she had been making this salad often for her family and had used the dressing on roasted vegetables, I thought that was simply genius!
 I tried it immediately and particularly love it on orange root vegetables.
 This recipe specifies sweet potatoes and carrots, although you could add other vegetables as desired.
 Beets, parsnips, onions, turnips–even brussel sprouts would all be well suited.

 Soon, I will share a new rendition of the Maple-Dijon Dressing–a creamy option.
 I tested the roasted vegetables with this version, too, and it worked perfectly.

-- Mix of carrots and sweet potatoes (turnips, beets, parsnips, onions—even brussel sprouts would work well, too)
+- About 2 pounds mix of carrots and sweet potatoes (turnips, beets, parsnips, onions—even brussel sprouts would work well, too)

 - 2 tablespoons olive oil